Close

 Welcome Week timetable

-You will also be allocated a personal tutor, a friendly academic who you can discuss your module options and progress with.
-To facilitate the allocations of both Pentacells and tutors, please complete the online student profile at your earliest convenience but before you register in September.
-You will meet your personal tutor in Welcome Week and throughout your studies.
+You will be assigned to one of five tutor groups, each led by a Programme Director (PD) who is responsible for oversight of your Programme.
+You will also be allocated a personal tutor, a friendly academic with whom you can discuss your module options and progress.
+To facilitate the allocations of tutors, please complete the online student profile as soon as possible and before you register in September.
+You will meet your personal tutor regularly throughout your studies.

 We strongly recommend that new half-time students make arrangements to participate in as much of Welcome Week as possible, although we recognise that you may have restrictions on your time.